nsg/immich-distribution/README.md

 ## Requirements

-Immich [recommends](https://immich.app/docs/install/requirements) at least 2GB RAM (4 preferred) with 2 CPU cores (4 preferred).
-[Snapd requires](https://snapcraft.io/docs/installing-snapd) that you use Linux, Ubuntu is has it re-installed and is recommended.
-Only 64-bit x86 CPU:s are supported (amd64), ARM builds are possible but I do not build these packages because I have no ARM-based system with enough resources to test it.
-Finally you probably need a lot of free disk space, images are stored at `/var/snap`.
+I recommend a minimun of 4GB RAM (6 or more preferred) with 2 CPU cores (more preferred).
+The machine learning components consumes a lot of RAM, and video trancoding can be heavy.
+[Snapd also requires](https://snapcraft.io/docs/installing-snapd) that you use Linux (Ubuntu recommended).
+Only 64-bit x86 CPU:s are supported (amd64).
+Finally you probably need a lot of free disk space, pictures are stored at `/var/snap`.

 ## Installation
 [![immich-distribution](https://snapcraft.io/immich-distribution/badge.svg)](https://snapcraft.io/immich-distribution)